 I hope by then we succeeded at the Supreme Court in affirming discrimination based on gender in employment is illegal (and wrong).
 The Alliance Defending Freedom argued in front of the Supreme Court in October to re-legalize employment discrimination based on gender, reversing the civil rights act of 1964.
 They also have 5 open cases on the state level attempting to re-legalize employment discrimination, one of which is Arizona.
 Freedom is dependent on every generation to participate.
 We truly are only one generation away from losing progress.

 This summer, I learned details about my own ancestry that personalized the rise of white nationalism.
 My maternal great-grandmother immigrated from Lithuania in 1913 before Lithuania gained its independence as a republic in 1918.
 She was born into a feudal society.
 She escaped that destiny by leaving her large family and taking the arduous journey to America in 1913, becoming a naturalized citizen in 1935.
 If you aren’t familiar with Lithuanian politics, the country was occupied by the armies of the Soviets, Poles and Germans at various times which formed deep seated resentments by the Lithuanians.
 My great-grandmother only had one surviving child, my grandmother.
-A detail that was not previously known is that my grandmother ran away to avoid a pre-arranged marriage and eventually married my German grandfather which began a long term estrangement between the generations.
-This put a new light on my own internal lightbulb that went off in 2016.

 After the 2016 election, something snapped inside me.
 I didn’t fully understand how that outcome happened, but my gut knew lots of bad things were about to start.
 The past three years have been a whirlwind strengthening my civic, content and leadership muscles.
 I can only imagine what this period would have felt like without the internet in the 1920's.